October 12, 2025 (6mo ago) — last updated April 2, 2026 (19d ago)

 Your Evolving Skillset

-To succeed, focus on the skills that are uniquely human:
+Prioritize skills that are uniquely human:

-• Stakeholder diplomacy: building relationships and navigating human dynamics.
+• Stakeholder diplomacy to navigate human dynamics.

 Common Questions About Using AI in Project Management